You don't have to have any degrees to be a business owner but you have to have a degree to work for one. Let that sink in for a minute.

 Help Job-Seekers Write Their Resumes

 Anyone who's ever had to write a resume knows that it's no easy task, but you've never been one to take the easy route, have you?
 Do a good deed for the day and earn some extra cash on the side by lending your imagination to some potential job-seekers.
-Sites like LinkedIn and Fivver are full of potential clients that are ready for you to make all of their career-related dreams come true.
+Sites like LinkedIn and Fivver are full of potential clients who are ready for you to make all of their career-related dreams come true.

 Become A Virtual Thrift Store